camwestwood/xapi/recipes/universal-xapi-translator/vle-loggedout-input.md

 * [OBJECT_NAME](#object_name) [0..1]
 * [SUBTYPE](#subtype) [0..1]

 ## USERNAME
 ### Description

-A unique identifier for that user
+A unique identifier for the individual logging out.

 ### Purpose

-Analytics - to identify that user
+Analytics - to identify the user

 ### Derivation
 Jisc